shuveb/loti/tutorial/cp_liburing.rst

 ``cp`` with liburing
 ====================

-In the previous section, we saw how to build the equivalent of the Unix ``cat`` utility using the high-level interface to ``io_uring`` provided by liburing.
+In the :ref:`previous section <cat_liburing>`, we saw how to build the equivalent of the Unix ``cat`` utility using the high-level interface to ``io_uring`` provided by liburing.
 We did not however queue more than one request at the same time in either of these examples.
-One of the life goals of ``io_uring`` is to be able to reduce the number of system calls required by letting users queue several operations at a time so that the kernel can pick those up in one swoop and process them without the program having to go through one or more system calls for each I/O request.
+One of the life goals of ``io_uring`` is to be able to reduce the number of system calls required by letting users queue several operations at once so that the kernel can pick those up in one swoop and process them without the program having to go through one or more system calls for each I/O request.

 To that end, in this part, we build a copy program that copies files.
 It tries to be as efficient as possible by queuing as many requests as the queue depth will allow.
 Let’s see some code.
 To give credit where it is due, this is heavily based on `a program from the fio package <https://github.com/axboe/fio/blob/master/t/io_uring.c>`_.